SofiaNords/beach-club/README.md

      3. As a Frequent User, I want to be able to ask questions and make suggestions to the board.

-        1. The user can easily click the "Contact"-link in the header and ask questrions in the form and submit
+        1. The user can easily click the "Contact"-link in the header and ask questions in the form and submit.

 ### Further Testing